Academic

 Working Projects

-Crisis in the Classroom, Crisis in the State: How Bureaucratic Purges Weaken Public Service Capacity
+When the Government Fires the State: How Bureaucratic Purges Weaken Public Service Capacity

 View Abstract

-How do large-scale dismissals of public employees based on political affiliation affect state capacity?
-Although disruptions in public service provision are expected when states increasingly rely on street-level bureaucrats, the short-term consequences of removing those recruited through patronage networks remain understudied.
-This study examines the impact of bureaucratic purges on service delivery by analyzing large-scale teacher dismissals in Turkey following the 2016 coup attempt.
-Leveraging variation in dismissal intensity across administrative units as an exogenous shock, the analysis employs two-way fixed effects (TWFE) and random effects estimators to assess the effects on student performance in high school entrance exams.
-The findings indicate a significant decline in exam scores after teacher dismissals.
-In addition, the study explores the spatial distribution of dismissals and their links to authoritarian decision-making.
-By bridging research on bureaucratic turnover, state capacity, and educational outcomes, this study offers insight into the implications of politically motivated interventions on public service provision.
+Political elites in authoritarian regimes often resort to dramatic bureaucratic purges as a strategy to tighten their grip on power.
+Yet, despite their growing global frequency, the far-reaching social consequences of such sweeping dismissals remain poorly understood.
+This study examines the impact of bureaucratic purges on service delivery by analyzing mass public employee dismissals in Turkey following the 2016 coup attempt.
+Leveraging variation in teachers’ dismissals across administrative units as an exogenous shock, it aims to estimate the effect of the purge on student performance in high school entrance exams.
+The results show a significant decline in exam scores following teacher dismissals.
+By bridging research on bureaucratic turnover, state capacity, and education outcomes, this study offers insight into how politically motivated interventions can undermine public service provision.

 What’s in a Name?
 Naming Practices as Acts of Political Resistance